guisaliba/kata-algorithms/README.md

 Repository for the Frontend Masters Primeagen Algorithms Course.
 This course is a part of the Frontend Masters Bootcamp and this repository contains solutions of mine to all exercises presented during the course.
 <br> <br>
-A lot of comments and explanations of my own were added to the code to help me understand the algorithms.
-Feel free to use this repository as a reference for your own studies.
+A lot of comments and explanations of my own were added to the code to help me understand the algorithms concepts and implementations.
 You can check the course [here](https://frontendmasters.com/courses/algorithms/).

 ## Technologies